salepape/solar-system-simulation/README.md

 ## Resources

 * Scientific data and some models has been retrieved from NASA website mainly (National Space Science Data Center),
-* Textures have been downloaded from https://www.solarsystemscope.com/textures, https://planetpixelemporium.com/planets.html, https://www.jpl.nasa.gov, https://planet-texture-maps.fandom.com/wiki and https://3d-asteroids.space and websites of passionate people,
+* Textures have been downloaded from https://www.solarsystemscope.com/textures, https://planetpixelemporium.com/planets.html, https://www.jpl.nasa.gov, https://3d-asteroids.space, and websites of passionate people such as https://planet-texture-maps.fandom.com/wiki,
 * Some parts of OpenGL code have been inspired from https://learnopengl.com (from Joey De Vries) and https://www.youtube.com/user/TheChernoProject (from Yan Chernikov, aka TheCherno) mainly; http://www.opengl-tutorial.org and https://open.gl to a lesser extent.